 The most valuable tool contractors, sub-contractors, and materials suppliers have in the Texas private commercial construction industry is the mechanic’s lien.
 Under Texas Construction Law, the mechanic’s lien is a legal tool to help you get paid for past due invoices.
 However, there are numerous requirements to meet for the mechanic’s lien to work.
 Let’s take a look.

-As a subcontractor, sub-subcontractor, or materials supplier on a private commercial construction project in Texas, you can protect your payment rights with a mechanic’s lien.
+As a subcontractor, sub-subcontractor, design professional, or materials supplier on a private commercial construction project in Texas, you can protect your payment rights with a mechanic’s lien.
 The good news is that if you adhere to the guidelines, a lawyer is not needed to prepare and file the lien.
 You can protect your payment rights by submitting the right paperwork at the right time.
 It’s just a matter of staying organized at the start of each project.

-Although it’s mandatory for subcontractors, sub-subs, and materials suppliers to send pre-lien notice letters to maintain their lien rights, sending a pre-lien notice does not mean you have to file a mechanic’s lien.
+Although it’s mandatory for subcontractors, sub-subs, design professionals, and materials suppliers to send pre-lien notice letters to maintain their lien rights, sending a pre-lien notice does not mean you have to file a mechanic’s lien.
 Often, just sending the pre-lien notice letter is enough to prompt payment and resolve the issue.
 (Note: General Contractors are not required to send pre-lien notice letters to the property owner prior to filing a lien affidavit.)

 Notice requirements – Deadlines & more

 There are deadlines for when pre-lien notice letters are due, depending on where you fall in the project’s hierarchy.
 We have a very extensive table of deadlines for your reference at www.texaseasylien.com.

 Additionally, a separate pre-lien notice is due for each month of work completed, and it should detail the amount owed for that month’s work.
 Following is the information you will need to complete and mail a pre-lien notice letter: